 The NAHB Research Center is the sole certifier recognized by NAHB’s National Green Building Program.
 Another reputable rating program is the LEED Green Building Rating System used by the U.S. Green Building Council, of which we are a member.
-LEED is a third-party certification program for the design, construction and operation of high-performance green buildings.
+LEED is a third-party certification program for the design, construction in LBI and surrounding areas, and operation of high-performance green buildings.
 We are capable of having any of our projects certified to any degree of the LEED system, contingent upon a client’s expectations.
 The entire staff at BACORP Building Group, Inc have attained the Certified Green Professional Designation.
 Additionally, we are Certified Green Verifiers for the National Green Building Program.

 Energy Efficient Features: Green Saves You GreenDespite the nifty gadgetry and complex energy delivery systems, “green” begins with a structure designed with a low design heat/cooling load and turning out the lights when they are not in use.
 Many of the energy-efficient qualities of a green home are easy to spot.
 Appliances, windows, and water heating systems will likely have Energy Star ratings.